 Mohs surgery, also referred to as Mohs micrographic surgery (MMS), is a special skin cancer removal technique.

 The Mohs surgeon employs their skin surgery and pathology skills to ensure that the skin cancer has been completely removed.

-What happens during Mohs Surgery?Mohs skin cancer surgery is usually performed as a day case procedure in the clinic, which means there is no need to stay on the hospital overnight.
+Mohs skin cancer surgery is usually performed as a day case procedure in the clinic, which means there is no need to stay in the hospital overnight.
 A Mohs micrographic surgery unit will have an on-site surgical suite/s and a laboratory for microscopic examination of tissue.
 Surgery is completed the same day, depending on the extent of the tumour and complexity of reconstruction necessary.

 We use local anaesthetic around the target area, which means you will be awake during the entire procedure.
-The use of local anaesthetic versus general anaesthetic provides numerous benefits, including preventing a lengthy recovery and possible side effects from general anaesthetic.
+The use of local anaesthetic versus general anaesthetic provides numerous benefits, including preventing a lengthy recovery and possible side effects from the general anaesthetic.
 You are completely numb in the area of the surgery, though, so the procedure is painless after the initial injections have been administered.

 During the surgery, small layers of cancerous tissue are removed and after each removal of tissue, the tissue is examined for cancer cells while the patient waits.
 During this examination, if the surgeon sees evidence of cancer around the outer edges of the removed tissue, they will remove another small layer of tissue from the area where the cancer was detected.
 This ensures that only cancerous tissue is removed during the procedure, this minimises the loss of healthy tissue and reduces the risk of leaving behind unnecessary scarring in the treatment area.